Vauxhall Grandland X now available to order

 The Grandland X has the same quality on the inside with the instrument panel and touchscreen centre console clearly laid out and horizontally aligned to the driver.
 The centre stack has three horizontal rows of controls for fast and intuitive access to infotainment, climate control and chassis functions.

-Commenting on the announcement, Rory Harvey, Vauxhall’s chairman and managing director, said: “We now have a compelling trio of new models for 2017 that are bang on target for a sector that has seen more growth recently than almost any other in the UK.
+Commenting on the launch, Rory Harvey, Vauxhall’s chairman and managing director, said: “We now have a compelling trio of new models for 2017 that are bang on target for a sector that has seen more growth recently than almost any other in the UK.

 “The range now covers all bases, from an all-wheel-drive SUV to a choice of two highly practical and stylish crossovers, with different levels of space and equipment.”